docker/docs/engine/swarm/how-swarm-mode-works/pki.md

 unit (OU).
 The node ID serves as the cryptographically secure node identity for the lifetime of the node in the current swarm.

-The diagram below illustrates how worker manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.
+The diagram below illustrates how manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.

 ![tls diagram](/engine/swarm/images/tls.png)